Aweryn/dbstarter-core/README.md

 ## Version history

+=0.4= (31.5.2021) - Completed checklist view and added a checklist dashboard widget to display current Dev-status.

 =0.3= (26.5.2021) - Added a checklist section under DB Settings.
 This will be completed in the next update.
 A widget for current development status is also under construction.

 =0.2= (24.5.2021) - Added DB Settings page under "Tools" with snippets for your project.
 This will be gradually updated with useful features.